DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-05 Narrative Tasks.md

 - The player approaches the question rune and answers the questions.
 - They then leave the room through the exit portal.
 - The player enters the first room of the run.
 Loading in the first room of the run is *another opportunity for more dialogue*.
 Again, something short.
-- Considering that the play
+- Considering that the player has to go through this sequence whenever they restart the game, *we want restarts to be quick*.
+Get the player back into the game as quick as possible while keeping the narrative within the flow of the game.

 ## Journal Tables
 Right now, the implementation of the journal tables feel... underwhelming.
 Players walk up to it, read a note, and that's it.